kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

                           meas_count: int,
                           ) -> DebiasedAggResult:
         """
-        Debias aggregate result, if any of the Client- or Aggregator-DP mechanism requires this operation, based on the number of measurements `meas_count`.
+        Debias aggregate result, if either of the Client or Aggregator randomization mechanism requires this operation, based on the number of measurements `meas_count`.
 The default
         implementation is to do nothing.
         """